cmartinruiz/KrakenCryptocoins/README.md

 !pip install -r requirements.txt

 #### Execute the notebook
-!jupyter nbconvert --to notebook --execute MartinRuiz.ipynb --output output_notebook.ipynb
+Ipython MartinRuiz.ipynb

+#### AuthoToken from ngrok
-##### IMPORTANT: You will be asked for an authorization token, copy and paste the authotoken from your ngrok account
+You will be asked your AuthoToken from your ngrok account (copy & paste)